thedude0606/manusoptions/DECISIONS.md

     4. The feature branch will be pushed to the remote GitHub repository.
     5. Once the task is completed and verified, the feature branch will be merged back into the `main` branch (though in this automated context, I will push the branch and the user can decide on the merge strategy, or I can merge if instructed).

+## Phase 2: Core Technical Analysis Engine - Bollinger Bands (May 15, 2025)

+- **Decision:** Implement the Bollinger Bands (BB) calculation as a standalone function within a new module `analysis_utils/technical_indicators.py`.
+  - **Rationale:**
+    - **Modularity:** Grouping technical indicator calculations in a dedicated module (`technical_indicators.py`) under an `analysis_utils` directory promotes better code organization and reusability.
+This structure allows for easy expansion with other indicators in the future.
+    - **Clarity:** A standalone function `calculate_bollinger_bands` with clear inputs (prices, window, number of standard deviations) and outputs (upper, middle, lower bands) makes the logic easy to understand, test, and integrate.
+    - **Standard Library Usage:** Utilized the built-in `statistics` module for `stdev` calculation, avoiding external dependencies for this specific indicator if not strictly necessary for basic calculations.
+This keeps the initial implementation lightweight.
+    - **Input/Output:** The function accepts a list of prices and returns three lists (upper, middle, lower bands), with `None` values for periods where the bands cannot be calculated (due to insufficient data for the window).
+This explicit handling of initial data points is important for correct usage in downstream applications or visualizations.
+  - **Implementation Details:**
+    - The function `calculate_bollinger_bands(prices: list[float], window: int = 20, num_std_dev: int = 2)` was created.
+    - It calculates the Simple Moving Average (SMA) for the middle band.
+    - Standard deviation is calculated over the same window.
+    - Upper band = SMA + (num_std_dev * std_dev)
+    - Lower band = SMA - (num_std_dev * std_dev)
+    - Includes basic example usage within an `if __name__ == "__main__":` block for direct testing of the module.